ME 600.W01– Orientation to Online Learning

 This course will explore best practices in the use of social networks, Blogs, Facebook and Twitter in strategic communication activities.
 Topics covered will include how to set up an appropriate Facebook and Twitter account and how to strategically integrate social media to the advantage of the organization.
 It will explain SEO (search engine optimization), explore basic SEO tactics, and instruct students how to set up a purpose-driven blog.
 Students will build mobile websites and applications (apps) for mobile devices.

-ME 730.41 - Social, Political, Economic, and Cultural Issues and Emerging Media
+ME 730.W01- Social, Political, Economic, and Cultural Issues and Emerging Media

 In this course, students will analyze and interpret the ways that race, class, gender, and ethnicity impact the access to, the use of, and the knowledge of technology, information, and communication.
 By looking at both in- and out-of-country usage, students will also discuss the technological divide among countries, communities, neighborhoods, and people.

-ME 735.41 - Law and Regulation for Emerging Media
+ME 735.W01- Law and Regulation for Emerging Media

 Emerging media frequently test the existing legal and regulatory frameworks for speech.
 This course will explore key legal and regulatory issues raised by new media, including copyright and piracy, net neutrality, free speech, and privacy, among others.

-ME 740.41 - Global Communication and Social Media: Policy and Trends
+ME 740.W01- Global Communication and Social Media: Policy and Trends

 New and emerging media are changing the ways in which people around the world communicate.
 However, access to new media is subject to local laws, regulations and customs.
 Therefore it is important for communication professionals to think globally, but act locally.
 Students in this course will research the political economy, media ownership, regulations and laws of some of the fastest growing economies in the world.
 Students will also review social media policies, and students will gain an understanding of new and emerging media strategies that are utilized by global organizations and brands.

 The emerging media project may take two specific forms.
 Students may opt to write a graduate research project on a subject relevant to new and emerging media.
 Working closely with a professor/advisor, students will engage in original research.
 Alternatively, students may develop an applied project in which they demonstrate their proficiency using new and emerging media, or they may craft a comprehensive communication strategy structured around the use of new and emerging media for a publicly interested organization or company.
-The project will be completed under the tutelage of a professor/practitioner in the department.
+The project will be completed under the tutelage of a professor/practitioner in the department after the student has completed seven classes in the program.
+By arrangement with the faculty advisor.

 Prerequisite CM 798.41

 Students work with their advisors towards the completion of their capstone projects.
 Students can enroll in this course one time.
+By arrangement with the faculty advisor.
 A guidance fee is charged.